eltoroit/student-progress/SALESFORCE/@ELTOROIT/README.md

     -   DEX602 only needs the org at the start of the class on Monday
     -   Some private workshops have a combination of courses and the orgs change during the week
 -   Class notes
-    -   Export to PDF and email it to students
+    -   Export to PDF and email it to attendees
     -   Include images, and links
     -   Sorted by CreatedDate
     -   Add a note to the exercise, like "We took a break while doing the exercise"